IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/BaseConfiguration.md

 ## Download Imports and Inputs zip file

-1. To setup to have all of the Import files and Data Input files, download the **B2Bi Imports and Data** Zip File by right click on the links, and click **Save link as** to a local directory.
+1. Download all of the Import files and Data Input files contained in the  **B2Bi Level 3 Imports and Data** Zip File by right click on the links, and click **Save link as** to a local directory.  <a href="https://raw.githubusercontent.com/IBM/SalesEnablement-SterlingDataExchange-V2-L3/main/tools/B2BiLevel3ImportsAndData.zip" target="_blank">B2BiLevel3ImportsAndData.zip</a>

-  <a href="https://raw.githubusercontent.com/IBM/SalesEnablement-SterlingDataExchange-V2-L3/main/tools/B2BiLevel3ImportsAndData.zip" target="_blank">B2BiDataAndImports.zip</a>

 2. UnZip the file into a directory.
 Should look similar to this.